Logarithmic negative tangency and root stacks: Refined punctured theory: construction and examples

 \begin{example} Consider the geometric target $(X|D)=(\PP^2|L_1+L_2)$ where $L_1,L_2$ are distinct lines.
 Take the numerical data $\upbeta=d=1$ and $n=2$ with tangency orders:

 There is a single puncture of puncturing rank $k_2=2$ and hence the total puncturing rank is $k_P=2$.
 We replace $\Tsf$ by a subcomplex, corresponding to an open substack of $\Acal(\Tsf)$ through which $\Punct_\Lambda(X|D)$ factors.
 This is obtained by enumerating the tropical types arising from punctured maps with the given numerical data.
-The subcomplex $\Tsf$ is illustrated below, with each cone labelled by its corresponding tropical type:
+The subcomplex $\Tsf$ is illustrated below, with each cone labelled by its corresponding tropical type and a symbol $Z_i$ which denotes the corresponding boundary divisor in the Artin fan (and its Chow class):

 The tropical moduli consists of the position of the vertex $v_0$ which supports the markings.
 When $v_0$ belongs to the interior of $\Rplus^2$ we assign it degree $0$, and bubble an edge of slope $(-1,-1)$ which ends at a vertex of degree $1$ belonging to the boundary of $\Rplus^2$.
 When $v_0$ belongs to the boundary, we assign it degree $1$ and do not bubble any edges.
 We see immediately that